 Dick Verinder, Editor Dormy House Press Washington, Texas

 London: Country Life, ca 1920.
-19pp, text, 19 mounted plates, plus 1 extra.
+19p, text, 19 mounted plates, plus 1 extra.
 Limited edition No. 21/500 signed by Darwin.
-The plates, designed to be framed, and very impressive art work they would become, to find this in its original state, in the rare limited edition and in good condition.....
+The plates, designed to be framed, and very impressive art work they would become, So to find this in its original state, in the rare limited edition and in very.....
 More

 London: Cassel & Company Ltd., 1952.
-312 pp. Foreword by Sir George Cunningham (Captain of the Royal and Ancient Golf Club of St. Andrews, 1950-51).
+312p, cloth.
+Foreword by Sir George Cunningham, (Captain of the Royal and Ancient Golf Club of St. Andrews, 1950-51).
 Illustrated from photographs and reproductions, some in colour, including frontispiece; 5 golf course maps in back, one of which is folding.
 10¾x8, green cloth, gilt-lettered.....
 More